 In the Angular Cityscapes unit, students used the Maps app to find angles in their neighborhoods.

-While most students are familiar with tablets or smartphones – often for entertainment purposes – the iPads allow students to experience technology in a new professional and educational context.
+While most students are familiar with tablets or smartphones – often for recreational purposes – the iPads allow students to experience technology in a new professional and educational context.
 They are able to use the devices as a tool.
 Students manage and share their own files, accessing a gallery of resources provided by their artist instructors and maintaining a portfolio of their work as it develops.
-The iPad also offers them new avenues for assessing and reflecting upon their own work and each other’s through recordings (see Reflection and Feedback below) and online pre- and post-surveys.
-Perhaps the newest function for which students to use the iPads is artmaking.
-Through this, students experience technology, no longer strictly as a consumer, but as a creator.
+The iPad also offers them new avenues for assessing and reflecting upon their own and each other’s work through recordings (see Reflection and Feedback below) and online pre- and post-surveys.
+In certain units, students use the iPads for artmaking.
+In doing this, students experience technology, no longer strictly as a consumer, but as a creator.